 The risk result is an expression of how mortality and disability have developed in the insured population in relation to the assumptions used in the annual setting of premiums.
-The risk result for 2020 was NOK 1,201 million within public-sector occupational pension provision.
-The corresponding figure for 2019 was NOK 1,031 million.
+The risk result for 2021 was NOK 589 million within public-sector occupational pension provision.
+The corresponding figure for 2020 was NOK 1,210 million (recognised risk result equal to minus NOK 395 million).
 No extra disability provisions have been raised as a result of the coronavirus pandemic.
 The risk result does not generally fluctuate much from year to year.
 However, some fluctuations have to be factored in.
 This is especially true of the risk result for disability.
-The mortality tables are still felt to allow good margins, and the trend in 2020 shows that margins overall are still somewhat greater than expected.
+The mortality tables are still felt to allow good margins, and the trend in 2021 shows that margins overall are still somewhat greater than expected.